Induction for PAs

 Your induction will be determined by the tasks you’ll be expected to do, your working environment and your employer.
 Use this list as a guide of what should be included:

-- Other information that could be valuable, for example, whether there is a backup plan should you be delayed or are unable to come in, the arrangements to implement the back-up plan and how to report incidents or accidents.
+• Other information that could be valuable, for example, agreeing a backup plan should you be delayed or unable to come to work, and how to report incidents or accidents.

 An induction may also involve the opportunity to shadow more experienced personal assistants.